noorakoo/GraduationProjectAzureCloudEngineer/README.md

 6. Budget with thresholds

 # Getting Started
-Get started with your Landing Zone:
+Get started with your Landing Zone by running these Bash commands:

 Install Python
 ```